Adrián Campos

 Adrián Campos Suñer (17 June 1960 – 27 January 2021) was a Spanish Formula One driver.
-He participated in 21 Grands Prix, debuting on 12 April 1987, without scoring a championship point.
+He participated in 21 Grands Prix for Minardi between 1987 and 1988, without scoring a championship point.
 He later moved into team management, with more success.
 He was the founder of the Campos Meta Formula One team (later known as HRT), which competed in Formula One from 2010 to 2012.
 He founded Campos Racing in 1998.

 Racing career

 Early years

 Campos' first success was in radio-controlled car racing, winning the Spanish Championship in 1980.
 He switched to car racing a year later, and competed in Formula Three from 1983 to 1985, finishing 3rd in the 1985 German Championship.
 He raced in Formula 3000 in the 1986 season, with modest success.

 Formula One

+Campos' helmet, as raced by him at Minardi in 1987.

 Having done some testing for Tyrrell in 1986, Campos raced in the and F1 seasons for the Minardi team, alongside first Alessandro Nannini and then compatriot Luis Pérez-Sala.
 He only completed two of the 21 races he entered, although more of these were due to mechanical failures than driver errors.
 However, these retirements caused him to lose his motivation and in 1988, he was replaced by Pierluigi Martini after failing to qualify in three consecutive races.